torvalds/linux/Documentation/core-api/debugging-via-ohci1394.rst

      firewire_ohci 0000:15:00.1: added OHCI v1.0 device as card 2, 4 IR + 4 IT
      ... contexts, quirks 0x11

    when loading the driver.
-If you have no supported controller, many PCI, CardBus and even some Express cards which are fully compliant to OHCI-1394 specification are available.
-If it requires no driver for Windows operating systems, it most likely is.
-Only specialized shops have cards which are not compliant, they are based on TI PCILynx chips and require drivers for Windows operating systems.
+If you have anal supported controller, many PCI, CardBus and even some Express cards which are fully compliant to OHCI-1394 specification are available.
+If it requires anal driver for Windows operating systems, it most likely is.
+Only specialized shops have cards which are analt compliant, they are based on TI PCILynx chips and require drivers for Windows operating systems.

    The mentioned kernel log message contains the string "physUB" if the controller implements a writable Physical Upper Bound register.
-This is required for physical DMA above 4 GB (but not utilized by Linux yet).
+This is required for physical DMA above 4 GB (but analt utilized by Linux yet).

 2) Establish a working FireWire cable connection: